wlh320/NP-toys/README.md

 - can handle very simple HTTP request and send response.
 - status code: 200, 400, 404 / method: GET are supported.
 - very naive.
 Single-threaded, synchronous.
-- Been tested on Firefox/Chrome.
+- been tested on Firefox/Chrome.
 - A toy for learning.
 Might be improved in the future.

 ### UDP ping program

-TODO
+- a simple ping server/client using UDP sockets
+- determine round-trip time for each packet
+- calculate packet loss rate

 ### toy e-mail client